Home

 The inferiority of our coinage to the same kind of work by almost every other advanced nation of the earth... seems to be perceived by all who have given attention...as unworthy of the development which the arts of sculpture and design have here attained...

 After a failed attempt to secure a new U.S. coinage design through a public competition, the job eventually landed on Barber's desk.
-Some scholars conclude Barber had a hand in sabotaging the competition, for as a the only government official on the three man judge panel, he certainly was in a position to do so, and made no secret that wanted the honor.
+Some scholars conclude Barber had a hand in sabotaging the competition, for as a the only government official on the three man judge panel, he certainly was in a position to do so, and made no secret that he wanted the honor.

 At about the time Barber began conceptualizing his coinage, improved manufacturing techniques were brought to the Mint, which made it possible to include smaller, more precise elements in coin making.
 Barber utilized the updated technology to load up the reverse of the quarter and half dollar with many complex details.
 Some criticized the "busy" layout of Barber's design.

-Barber Quarter Specifications
+Uncirculated Barber Quarter

-Coin Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA.
+Coin Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA

 The new coins became a presence in everyday life, during an era of great transition for the nation.
 During this time, the United States took a place on the world stage as a major military power and industrial giant.
 Barber coinage continued until 1916, when ironically, it fell victim to same complaints that led to its origin.